TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CommonPitfalls/Headers.rst

 If you use section titles (headers), the underline must be **at least** as long as the text.

-Though you can make the underlines longer than the text, common practice througout the docs is to to keep it the same length.
+Though you can make the underlines longer than the text, common practice throughout the docs is to to keep it the same length.

 .. tip::